Close Banner

 Disney Skyliner, monorail, ferries, water taxis and buses are all toadally free to take around property.
 Here's the scoop on complimentary transportation available at each theme park:

 Ground transportation choices include buses, which are available at every theme park and resort hotel.
 If want to get to your destination faster, you can always use Lyft or Uber.
-You can order Minnie Van service connected by Lyft (this service is back in summer 2022!) to get a Minnie-themed ride for up to six passengers.
-All ride share options are a separate, paid option.
-The Minnie Vans are actually owned and operated by Disney World, which means you'll have a cast member to chauffeur you.
-No matter which Disney transportation mode you use, tadpoles can snag a free, collectible transportation card — see if you can collect them all!
+You can order Minnie Van service connected by Lyft to get a Minnie-themed ride for up to six passengers.
+All ride-share options are a separate, paid option.
+The Minnie Vans are actually owned and operated by Disney World.
+That means you'll have a cast member to chauffeur you.
+No matter which Disney transportation mode you use, tadpoles can snag a free, collectible transportation card.
+See if you can collect them all!
 Ask a cast member for one, and remember that each type of boat has its own card ;)

-If you drive to the theme parks with your own car or a rental, it will cost $25 per day for parking.
+If you drive to the theme parks with your own car or a rental, it will cost a cost you a daily fee per day for parking.
 You do not have to pay again if you park hop and drive to a different theme park on that same day.
-Disney hotel guests do not need to pay again to park at theme parks.
+Disney hotel guests do not need to pay to park at theme parks (or at the hotels!).
 Just remember to budget time to park, get to the park and go through security again when park hopping.
+Theme park parking lot row numbers are at the end of the row instead of on signs.

 Are you staying at a Walt Disney World Resort hotel?
 If you aren’t doing much exploring outside the resort area, you do not need to rent a car.
 Hop over to our post on Orlando transportation to get the full scoop on your options for getting around Orlando.
 From Orlando International Airport (MCO), you can hop on a paid shuttle (such as the Sunshine Flyer motor coach service or Mears Connect) to and from the hotels!
 Going carless to Disney World can be a great way to save money.
 Rent for the day if you want to explore other areas, or take a Lyft or Uber to other destinations.